 Sheldon Cohen, a psychology professor at Carnegie Mellon University in Pittsburgh, led the clinical trial in which 153 healthy men and women told researchers every day for two weeks how long and well they slept and how rested they felt.

 The volunteers were then quarantined in a hotel, where cold-causing rhinoviruses were dropped into their noses.
 For five days they were monitored for sneezing, coughing, stuffy noses, and other cold symptoms.

 Among the 153 study subjects, 135 were infected, but only 54 developed a cold.
 After taking into account a wide variety of factors – including age, weight, socioeconomic status, perceived stress, smoking, and alcohol consumption – how long and how well individuals slept were the strongest predictors of who would come down with a cold.

 The most important thing to remember about sleeping to prevent a cold is that you actually have to be sleeping.
 Laying in bed awake is not enough.
 If you have trouble sleeping at night try natural remedies and check out some great natural ways to cure insomnia.
 Sleep is important not only for preventing colds, but for living your life to the fullest everyday.

 If you found this article useful and shareable, please copy and paste the following into the html code of your website or blog:

 Learn More About Going Green at the <a href="https://www.plushbeds.com/blogs/green-sleep/learn-how-a-good-night-s-sleep-can-help-prevent-the-common-cold">PlushBeds Green Sleep Blog</a>.

-The post Learn How a Good Night’s Sleep Can Help Prevent the Common Cold appeared first on PlushBeds Green Sleep Blog.
+The post A Good Night’s Sleep can Help Prevent the Common Cold appeared first on PlushBeds Green Sleep Blog.